MarsBanana/pentaples/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Steps to start:

-In the project directory, you can run:
+In the project directory, you should run:

+### `npm install`

+Installs all the dependencies needed to run the app.

 ### `npm start`